RalphHightower/EOL-RalphHightower/Obituary.md

 | Photography Portfolio | https://www.flickr.com/photos/ralphhightower/ |

 ## Service
-Rembrance service will be held by [funeral home] on [date/time] at [location] with burial at [location].
+Remembrance service will be held by [funeral home] on [date/time] at [location] with burial at [location].

 ## Memorials
-Donations may be made to the American Kennel Club Canine Health Foundation in memory of Ralph Hightower, Jr.
+Donations may be made to the American Kennel Club Canine Health Foundation in memory of Ralph Hightower, Jr and their Beagle pack.